 Facebook groups offer a place for students to talk, share information, post advertisements or requests, and support one another.
 Every year, a representative of the Marketing Department will create a Facebook group for each new matriculating class.
-As this is an official RVU account, it will be subject to the Code of Conduct.
+As this is an official RVU account, it must adhere to RVU's Social Media Policy.
 Students may not create other groups for the class, though they may create personal groups that are not linked to RVU by name or branding.